BukGet/website/content/pages/docs/home.md

 As backwards compatibility is currently supported from the first API version forward, there are 3 major APIs into the database.
 The recommended API is called "api3" or "current".
 API3 is also going to be the quickest to respond, as there is no need for data translation into the older API formats.
 APIs 1 & 2, while still maintained for compatibility reasons, are slower due to the data translation needed, do not support all of the fields API3 supports, and does not support multi-field searching via HTTP POSTs.

+Further we recommend that when communicating to the API, that you use a custom User-Agent string (UA String) to identify your application.
+We are tracking these UA strings and are using these to determine what applications are utilizing the API.
+If you have any questions about User Agent strings, please contact us in the IRC channel.

 * [API3 Documentation][api3]
 * [API2 Documentation][api2]
 * [API1 Documentation][api1]